UPC/ravada/docs/docs/Server_Hardware.rst

 Really cheap server

-- Operative System: 2 Hard Disk Drives 100 GB in RAID1
+- Operative System: 2 x Hard Disk Drives 100 GB in RAID1
-- Volumes: 1 Solid State Disk drives
+- Volumes: 1 x Solid State Disk drives

 Budget perfomance server

-- Operative System: 2 HDD 100 GB in RAID1
+- Operative System: 2 x HDD 100 GB in RAID1
-- Bases Volumes: 1 SSD 500 GB
+- Bases Volumes: 1 x SSD 500 GB
-- Clones Volumes: 1 HDD 1 TB
+- Clones Volumes: 1 x HDD 1 TB

 From this example you can grow as long as your budget allows it.
 Having more drives may give you more space.
 If you need high availability 24x7 you have to duplicate the volumes disk drives and set RAID1.

+High Availability and performance server

+- Operative System: 2 x HDD 100 GB in RAID1
+- Bases Volumes: 2 x SSD 500 GB in RAID1
+- Clones Volumes: 2 x HDD 1 TB in RAID1

 Growing and Scaling
 -------------------